 Zoning, growth management and conservation overlays will affect the value of a parcel.
-The parcels arezoned Estates which allows 1 unit per 2.25 acres.
+The parcels are zoned Estates which allows 1 unit per 2.25 acres.

-^{}The Estimated Market Value for the Gore parcels were obtained from the Collier County Real Estate Services Department in July 2022.
+^{}The Estimated Market Value for the Gore parcels will be obtained from the Real Property Management Section prior to the CCLAAC ranking meeting on March 6, 2024.